Chapter 1. Installation Overview

 - Enabling and configuring the firewall

-- Install the self-hosted engine through the deployment host’s Cockpit web interface.
+Install the self-hosted engine using the

 - Register the Manager with the Content Delivery Network and enable the Red Hat Virtualization Manager repositories.